Many of my clients worry that cleaning their eyelash extensions will make them fall out. But the opposite is true.

 Clean your extensions every day or so and brush them daily, and you’ll not only make them look good for longer, but you’ll also keep your eyes healthy.

 Make sure to use appropriate products that are suitable to clean lash extensions.
-I generally recommend a good lash cleanser, baby shampoo, or an oil-free makeup remover.
+I generally recommend a good lash cleanser.
+If you don’t have one on hand, you can get away with baby shampoo or an oil-free makeup remover for short periods of time.

 Before letting you go, I just wanted to share a beautiful set I have done 😉 Isn’t she gorgeous?